jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/read/_mockfundingcyclebasedon.md

   returns (JBFundingCycle memory) { ... }
 ```

+* Arguments:
   * `_baseFundingCycle` is the [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) that the resulting funding cycle should follow.
   * `_allowMidCycle` is a flag indicating if the mocked funding cycle is allowed to already be mid cycle.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
 * The function returns a mock [`JBFundingCycle`](../../../data-structures/jbfundingcycle.md) of what the next funding cycle will be.